samir-acle/grow/NOTES-WIP.md

 - set block time to instant for tests :_(

-TODO
-- withdraw balance tests in solidity?
-- fallback function?
+Icebox
+- events for expires
+- Pledge state - set to expired/completed...
+- for changing of prooffee, need to make sure there are no active pledges
+- when paused - self approve proofs?
 - think about delays
+    -    maybe delay between calling expire =?
 - fail safe that transfers collateral to balances and allows withdrawals...
-- when paused - self approve proofs?
 - limit amount of ether... how?
-- refactor balance addings into method in useraccount that will emit event?
-- events for expires
-- expiration a constant or configurable
-- Pledge state - set to expired/completed...
-- for changing of prooffee, need to make sure there are no active pledges
+- time submitted - end of day...

 tests to add
-    - submit proof only if previous proof complete?
+    - withdraw balance test
     - grow token tests maybe not done
+    - expired logic  // ALMOST, JUST SKIPPED TEST - lot of expired stuff dont work, neeed to fix
+    - proofs for assignment

 - when expiring, should the person who calls it get something?
 The proof fee?  but then what incentivizes someone to actually stake and review?  need to make it so they get some of the pot...
 - clean up
+    - rethink file separation
     - move most requires to modifiers
     - should modifiers all be on the public method rather than internal?
     - validate inputs